udit2548/Jarvis/README.md

 2. speech_recognition (pip install SpeechRecognition)
 3. wikipedia (pip intstall wikipedia)
 4. webbrowser (pip install webbrowser)
-5. smtplib,datetime and os are inbuilt packages so need to install it.
+5. smtplib,datetime and os are inbuilt packages so no need to install it.

 Note: 1.
 To open code editor of your choice and python interpreter(IDLE) you have to provide path of your local directories in the source code to avoid error.